Souler/node-waterline-lighter/README.md

 .then(function(waterline) {
-    waterline.orm           // waterline instance created by `new Waterline()` waterline.config        // config passed to orm.initialize (with some extra opts) waterline.models        // models loaded on the orm after inited waterline.connections   // connections used by the orm after inited
+    waterline.orm           // waterline instance created by `new Waterline()` waterline.config        // config passed to orm.initialize (with some extra opts) waterline.collections   // collections loaded on the orm after inited waterline.connections   // connections used by the orm after inited
-    // The module also loads the models and collections into the global object global.models           // same as waterline.models
+    // The module also loads the connections and collections into the global object global.collections      // same as waterline.collections
     global.connections      // same as waterline.connections
 })
 .then(function() {